ltricot/cluster/README.md

 Setting the `parallel` flag does what you expect to do.
 Parallel K-Means is a linear speedup over single core K-Means, so the default is `parallel=True`.

 Setting `rtol=None` means convergence is only established when another iteration wouldn't change the clusters.
 If `rtol` is given a floating point value, `cluster` will return when the cost decreases by a amount relatively smaller than `rtol`.
 If K-Means doesn't converge within `maxiter` iterations, `cluster` will throw a `ConvergenceError`.

+## Other methods

+The following functions are also accessible:
+- `cluster.exact`: K-Means over the whole dataset
+- `cluster.batch`: K-Means over a fixed subset of the dataset
+- `cluster.minibatch`: K-Means where the batch is sampled at each iteration, rather than at the beginning of the algorithm ; note that `rtol` cannot be None or 0 when calling this method

 ## TODO